kanidm/kanidm/book/src/accounts/anonymous.md

 ## Access

-By default anonymous has extremely limited access to information in Kanidm.
+By default anonymous has limited access to information in Kanidm.
 Anonymous may read the following data.

 > NOTE: The `Name` attribute is the users public username.
 This is different to their private and
 > sensitive `LegalName` attribute.